tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 Open the slideshow and navigate to the "spaCy" section, and highlight the following.

-Tell students that in order to implement POS tagging and named entity recognition (more on these later), we will be using spaCy.
+Tell students that in order to implement POS tagging and named entity recognition (more on these later), we will use spaCy.

 * SpaCy is different from NLTK in that it is mainly statistically based, instead of rule based, meaning that spaCy's core functions depend on language models learned from tagged text instead of programmed rules.
 This makes spaCy more flexible, and in many cases, more accurate than some of the NLTK tools.